JannesMeyer/chrome-no-pop/README.md

 The extension shows you a notification every time a popup has been blocked and it even allows you to disable the popup blocker for five minutes.

+Unfortunately this extension requires some broad permissions, but I can not change that as long Google Chrome doesn't have a real API for popup blocking.
+At the moment, I have to overwrite the popup-opening function on every single page that you look at.
+This extensions does nothing on sites that are using an encrypted HTTPS connection, so you don't have to trust me there.
+Additionally, I think it's less likely that encrypted sites would misuse popups.

 ## Installation

 Get the extension from the [Downloads section](https://github.com/JannesMeyer/NoPop/downloads) or just use this link: